foundling/node-help/README.md

 # node-help

-## The offline documentation module for the Node REPL
+## The offline documentation module for the Node.js REPL

 `node-help` is a standalone command-line REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.